Skip to content

 GMT ZONE

-The planet Earth is divided into GMT zones ranging from -12 to +12.
+The planet Earth is divided into 24 time zones, ranging from -12 to +12.
 So, for example, if you are born in Berlin, your GMT zone would be +1, and that’s what you have to put in this field.

 DAYLIGHT SAVING TIME (DST)

-Most countries change clocks twice a year for Daylight Savings purposes.
-Each country has a different schedule, so you should check whether Daylight Savings was active at birth.
-On this website, you can check all major cities for their historical DST changes https://www.timeanddate.com/time/change/germany/berlin
+Most countries change their clocks twice a year for Daylight Saving Time.
+Each country has a different schedule, so you should check whether Daylight Saving Time was active at birth.
+On this website, you can check the historical DST changes for all major cities: https://www.timeanddate.com/time/change/germany/berlin.

 So if your city of birth had active DST during your birth, you have to put this option to YES.